nakhan8/CSE-571-TeamProject/README.md

 **Instructions to run code from scratch**

 The Hybrid Logic agents reuses most of the code from "The Hunt The Wumpus AI project was developed at University of Arizona by Clay Morrison (clayton@sista.arizona.edu)" that we got in individual project 3.

-For executing the Hybrid Logic Agent in a noisy action model.

-Just run "python wumpus.py -y"

-Noise: The agent goes Forward 90% of the times And takes either a left or a right turn 5% of the times respectively.

 Knowledge base implented in: "wumpus_kb.py"
 Planning: "wumpus_planner.py"
 Noise: "wumpus_agent.py"
+Prerequisites:
+Python Installed

+1. Dowload the Project.
+2. Extract the project
+3. Run the project.
+4. Execution command: python environment.py --ngames 150 --niter 40 --gridsize 4 4 --numwumpus 1 --numholes 3 --bullets 3
+5. For executing the Hybrid Logic Agent in a noisy action model.
+Just run "python wumpus.py -y"

+Noise: The agent goes Forward 90% of the times And takes either a left or a right turn 5% of the times respectively.